 I remember the first time I discovered Il Santo Bevitore.
 Stopping outside a large glass window on via di Santo Spirito, I peered into a restaurant full of diners looking at ease beneath the elegant arched ceiling of the dining room.
 Low lighting with lots of candles, there was serenity and warmth to the room.
 This drew me to the menu displayed on a plinth by the restaurant entrance and my senses were intrigued: I must dine here.
 And I have many times since.

 Vegetables bought from local greengrocers, however, the combinations are not the traditional Italian norm: confit duck thigh with turnip blossoms and orange or soup of Cauliflower foam with fried quinoa, capers, and coffee.
-With a range of seafood, handmade pastas, and vegetarian dishes, Il Santo Bevitore is an exciting place for the passionate eater.
+With a range of seafood, handmade pasta, and vegetarian dishes, Il Santo Bevitore is an exciting place for passionate eaters.

 In 2008 the team opened their bar equivalent, Il Santino, a few doors down the cobbled street, a small wine and gastronomic bar established within the old wine cellar of the restaurant.
 So be it a substantial meal or just a quality glass of wine, the Santo team can offer the perfect solution.